pierre-rouleau/usrhome/readme.rst

                                    - This must be written in Z Shell compatible logic.
                                    - It also holds some USRHOME-specific logic to control optional shell config file tracing.
+                                   - That file could also source a node-specific file stored inside the ``usrcfg/node/do-NODE-zshrc.zsh`` file where ``NODE`` is identified with ``uname -n``.

+usrcfg/do-user-bash_profile.bash   **Optional**.
+User-specific Bash Shell specific configuration.
+                                   In some system the ~/.bash_login is executed during login.
+                                   On those systems it might be useful to write configuration logic that must only be executed once, at login, inside this file, as one would do with the ``~/.bash_login``.

+                                   - This must be written in Bash compatible logic.
+                                   - It should also hold some USRHOME-specific logic to control optional shell config file tracing.
+                                   - That file could also source a node-specific file stored inside the ``usrcfg/node/do-NODE-bash_profile.bash`` file where ``NODE`` is identified with ``uname -n``.

 usrcfg/do-user-bashrc.bash         **Required for Bash** User-specific Bash Shell specific
                                    configuration.